platformatic/platformatic/docs/cli.md

 </TabItem>
 </Tabs>

-Once it's installed you can run it with:
+Once it's installed, you can run it with:

 <Tabs groupId="package-manager">
 <TabItem value="npm" label="npm">